-The Declaration Toward a Global Ethic was drafted by Hans Küng and, after consultation with scholars and representatives of various religions, approved at the Parliament of the World’s Religions in Chicago in 1993.
+The Declaration Toward a Global Ethic was drafted by Hans Küng and, after consultation with scholars and representatives of various religions, approved at the Parliament of the World’s Religions in Chicago in 1993 and 2018.

 The first Parliament of the World’s Religions took place in Chicago as part of the World Columbian Exposition.
 This was the first time that leaders of different religions came together to engage in dialogue and exchange.
 This parliament is recognized as the beginning of the worldwide interreligious movement.

-By adopting the Declaration Toward a Global Ethic, leaders from all world religions agreed for the first time upon core elements of a common ethic: humane treatment of all human beings and the “Golden Rule”, non-violence, peace and justice, integrity, and partnership.
+By adopting the Declaration Toward a Global Ethic, leaders from all world religions agreed for the first time upon core elements of a common ethic: humane treatment of all human beings and the “Golden Rule”, non-violence, peace and justice, truthfulness and equal rights and partnership.

 Bahasa Malaysia [PDF]